airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

-# OSS Quickstart
+# Quickstart

 Airbyte Open Source is a reliable and extensible open source data pipeline.

-If you're getting started with Airbyte Cloud, you can skip ahead to [adding a source](add-a-source.md).
-This quickstart guides you through creating a locally deployed instance of Airbyte in just minutes using `abctl` (Airbyte Command Line Tool).
+If you're getting started with Airbyte Cloud, you can skip ahead to moving data by [adding your first source](add-a-source.md).

+This quickstart guides you through creating a locally deployed instance of Airbyte in just minutes using `abctl` ([Airbyte Command Line Tool](https://github.com/airbytehq/abctl)).

 :::tip
-Learn more about `abctl` by exploring its [GitHub repository](https://github.com/airbytehq/abctl).
+**When you're ready to put an Airbyte instance into production, you'll want to review our guides on deployment.**

+For the best experience, we recommend [Deploying Airbyte on Kubernetes via Helm](../../deploying-airbyte/on-kubernetes-via-helm.md).
 :::

 ## Prerequisites

 - To use `abctl`, you'll need to have **Docker Desktop** installed.
 See Docker's instructions for installation: [Mac](https://docs.docker.com/desktop/install/mac-install/), [Windows](https://docs.docker.com/desktop/install/windows-install/), [Linux](https://docs.docker.com/desktop/install/linux-install/)

 ## 1: Install `abctl`